-As a prelude to the ski touring season or as it`s culmination, why not join our expedition to a secluded, fantastic seven-thousander in a little-known region of Nepal?
+Sounds almost too good to be true.
+Join our expedition to a secluded, safe and fantastic seven-thousander in a little-known region of Nepal?
 A sure thing!

 Alone the journey to this mountain through the fascinating, Tibetan influenced region, which has only been fully accessible since 1992, is a highlight.
-And its northwestern flank consists of ideally inclined ski slopes with very few crevasses.
+And its northwestern flank consists of ideally angled slopes with very few crevasses.
 Actually, this part of the Himalayas is rather dry.
 Following the snowfall brought on by the summer monsoons, perfect snow conditions are very common in autumn.
-But also the spring season has seen succesful ski descents in the last years.
-Therefore, this mountain is highly recommended for every ambitious ski tourer.
+Therefore, this mountain is also highly recommended for every ambitious ski tourer.
 Everything about the overall experience is just right.